-Rich, creamy, smooth and decadent all describe this amazing dessert!
-Not only does it taste amazing, it come together in about 15 minutes with only 4 simple ingredients.
+Rich, creamy, smooth, and decadent all describe this amazing dessert!
+Not only does it taste amazing, but it also comes together in about 15 minutes with only four simple ingredients.

 What is a Posset?

-It is dessert that originated in England as a creamy beverage curdled with wine, ale or liquor and flavored with spices.
-But today’s posset, which has been taken up by English celebrity chefs and cookbook writers and is starting to appear on American restaurant menus, is something altogether different: a chilled dessert with a luxurious texture that comes together almost by magic from nothing more than sugar, cream, and citrus juice.
+It is a dessert that originated in England as a creamy beverage curdled with wine, ale, or liquor and flavored with spices.
+But today’s posset is something altogether different: a chilled dessert with a luxurious texture that comes together almost by magic from nothing more than sugar, cream, and citrus juice.
 The three ingredients work perfectly together to get that silky, smooth texture.
-The citrus reacts with the cream (there is a whole chemical reaction that goes on that you can read about here), and causes the cream to thicken and the sugar works to give the posset an amazingly smooth texture.
+The citrus reacts with the cream (there is a whole chemical reaction that goes on that you can read about here) and causes the cream to thicken, and the sugar works to give the posset an amazingly smooth texture.

 This is one of those recipes where you can not make substitutions, except for changing up the citrus.
 You need the fat from the heavy cream to react with the acid in the citrus.
-So you can not use milk or a lower fat cream, it must be heavy cream, otherwise you’ll be drinking your posset.
-The portions are meant to be small, usually just half a cup, so you don’t need to worry to much about the calories.
-Just dive right in to the the silky decadence and enjoy!
+So you can not use milk or lower-fat cream, it must be heavy cream; otherwise, you’ll be drinking your posset.
+The portions are meant to be small, usually just half a cup, so you don’t need to worry too much about the calories.
+Just dive right into the silky decadence and enjoy!

 For this Recipe:

-This dessert comes together very quickly, in about 15 minutes to be exact!
-You simple combine the heavy cream and granulated sugar in a small saucepan.
+This dessert comes together very quickly, in about 15 minutes, to be exact!
+You simply combine the heavy cream and granulated sugar in a small saucepan.
 Heat over medium-high heat, stirring constantly.
 Bring to a gentle boil, and boil for 3 minutes, continuing to stir.
-If the boiling cream is bubbling too much, turn heat down to a medium, but maintain a gentle boil.
-To prevent it from boiling over, lift the saucepan off of the burner for a few seconds to allow the posset to settle down, then return to burner and continue stirring.
+If the boiling cream is bubbling too much, turn the heat down to a medium, but maintain a gentle boil.
+To prevent it from boiling over, lift the saucepan off of the burner for a few seconds to allow the posset to settle down, then return to the burner and continue stirring.
 After the 3 minutes, remove from heat and whisk in the lilikoi juice.
-Pour the mixture into serving dishes.
+Pour the mixture into the serving dishes.
 Cover and chill in the refrigerator for at least 4 hours or until set.
-That’s it, you’re done!
+That’s it; you’re done!

 The serving size for this dessert is just 1/2 cup.
 It is a rich dessert, yet delicate.
 You certainly could make the serving sizes bigger, but you obviously would get fewer servings.
 For 1/2 cup servings, ramekins or custard cups work perfectly for this recipe.